Lukas2020-code/TuamAC_Project/README.md

 ### Framework - Libraries - Programs Used

-- [Am i Responsive](https://ui.dev/amiresponsive) - used to check responsivenes of the website on different screen devices
+- [Am i Responsive](https://ui.dev/amiresponsive) - used to check responsivenes of the websites on different screen devices.
+- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development including testing responsiveness and performance.
+- [Font Awesome](https://fontawesome.com/) - Used for heading in welcome section and Social Media icons in footer.
+- [Codeanywhere](https://codeanywhere.com/) - Use to wrtite and style the websites and deploy to git hub.
+- [GitHub](https://github.com/) - Used for version control and hosting.
+- [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
+- [TinyPNG](https://tinypng.com/) - Used to compress images to reduce file size without a reduction in quality.
+- [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.

 ## Deployment